cloudron-io/meemo/README.md

 ## Development

 The app can also be run locally for development.
-It depends on a locally running mongodb and optionally on an instance of the [ldap test server](https://github.com/nebulade/ldapjstestserver).

 ```
 cd meemo